Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 So there is no PHP user interface: you design your page templates using any text editor, and you include PHP script elements into the HTML.
 [Adobe Dreamweaver](https://www.adobe.com/uk/products/dreamweaver.html), or a variety of other "WYSIWYG" editors, will have functionality that helps you to do this, but you don't have to use it.
 [PHPStorm](https://www.jetbrains.com/phpstorm/) and similar editors provide more of an "integrated development environment".
 In any case, your template contains nothing but text, some of which may be code.
 Then you place the templates onto the PHP-enabled web server and access them via a web browser, like any other web pages.

-There are many books on PHP, and even more material on the web --- a good introduction can be found, as usual, [at w3schools.com](http://www.w3schools.com/php/), And, of course, there is much excellent material on *LinkedIn Learning*.
+There are many books on PHP, and even more material on the web --- a good introduction can be found, as usual, [at w3schools.com](http://www.w3schools.com/php/), and, of course, there is much excellent material on *LinkedIn Learning*.

 There are plenty of things you can do with PHP without needing to use a database.
 Here's a simple example of a PHP page.
 I will refer to the parts **within the PHP tags** as _script_ elements, or simply _the PHP script_.